Services we offer

 Gift bags are increasingly popular and great to reuse as they don’t get damaged when opening them.
 If damaged, they can be recycled, but please remove any handles and ribbons first.

-Any soft, scrunchy plastic packets containing small parts or accessories, regardless of any symbols printed on them need to go in either your soft plastics for recycling at the supermarket or in your red bin.
+Any soft, scrunchy plastic packets containing small parts or accessories, regardless of any symbols printed on them need to go in your red bin.
 The same goes for any protective bubble or film wraps.

 Foam packaging is not recyclable and needs to go in the red bin.
 This is to avoid plastic snow in the recycling truck as foam breaks into lots of tiny pieces and sticks to other recyclable materials – this is near impossible to gather up.